 I didn’t write a book and start a blog to say “look at me, ain’t I wonderful.”
 I did so in an effort to help others look at themselves and see a wonderful person.

-So maybe my growth, my happiness, and my passion to help others was meant to be, I don’t know.
-I just know it helps me love myself.
-Something more people need to do, especially those who used a drug to be happy and it failed them, much like alcohol eventually failed me.
+So maybe my growth, my happiness, and my passion to help others were meant to be, I don’t know.
+I just know it helps me to love myself.
+Something more people need to do, especially those who use a substance to try to be happy and it fails them, much like alcohol eventually failed me.

 I never asked to have a problem with alcohol.
 But I’m actually glad I did.
 While there are some things I might like to change about my past, I’m not sure I would.
 How would I know the difference between what was and how I feel today?

 I’m happier in life.
 I’m happy with myself.
 And I’m happy to be able to help others.

 None of this necessarily makes us a wonderful person, but it does help us feel wonderful about ourselves.
 Especially those of us who never asked to become addicted to a substance, but did.

 The people I want to help.
 The people I love.
 The people who need to love themselves.